Aluminum Beam Capacity Calculator

 5. Use design software: Such as this aluminium design tool (which is also integrated with our structural analysis software), engineers will typically use structural engineering software as a faster/more efficient way to calculate and design these members.

-What are the Advantages of Aluminium Designs?
+What are the advantages of Aluminum?

 • Lightweight: Aluminum is much lighter than other metals, such as steel, making it easier to install or transport.